lumiere000/blog/zabbix_template/Template-Virt-VMware/readme.md

+Create a esxi host with Template Virt VMware, set following :

 To use VMware simple checks the host must have the following user macros defined, after import these 3 templates, go to configuration > templates select Template Virt VMware > Macros